axa-group/bauta.js/README.md

 ## Bauta.js and developer experience

-If you want an overview of what bauta.js is about from a developer experience point of view it may be interesting to check [this section](./docs/developer-experience/readme.md).
+If you want an overview of what bauta.js is about from a developer experience point of view, check the [developer experience section](./docs/developer-experience/readme.md).

 ## Quick start